Healthcheck

 all:evm:eth_chainId | Returns healthy if all EVM upstreams report the expected chain ID |

-- Error rate is read from score tracking component of each Upstream.
+- Error rate is read from score tracking component of each Upstream and it is a fast memory-access operation.

 - The